Project Manager, preference for Cambridge

 Benefits: Ibis’s generous benefits package includes: medical insurance, with most of the premium paid by Ibis; dental, disability, and life insurance; a 403(b) retirement savings plan with employer contributions after the first year; four weeks of vacation per year; and professional development opportunities.

-Deadline for applications: Interested candidates should upload a cover letter and resume to https://ibisreproductivehealth.org/forms/employment-application.
+Deadline for applications: Interested candidates should upload a cover letter written in Spanish and resume in English to https://ibisreproductivehealth.org/forms/employment-application.
 Candidates should also complete this short online survey.
-Priority will be given to applications received by July 29, 2019.
+Applications will be accepted and reviewed on a rolling basis; priority will be given to applications received on or before October 1, 2019.
 Position starts as soon as filled.
 No phone calls, please.